-Income Protection is designed to pay out if the person covered can't work because of an illness or injury and they meet the requirements of our definition of incapacitated, or they're diagnosed with a terminal illness that meets our definition.
-You'll find our definitions of incapacitated and terminal illness in section 4.
+Key Person Income Protection is designed to pay out if, during the term of the cover the person covered can't work because of an illness or injury and they meet the requirements of our definition of incapacitated, or the person covered is diagnosed with a terminal illness that meets our definition.
+You'll find our definitions of incapacitated and terminal illness and the relevant requirements in section 4.